 Third-party performance monitoring and analysis tools vary in what and how they collect and present database performance data.
 These applications can be categorized as Database Performance Analyzers and Database Performance Monitors.
-Each category has their pros and cons, and the functionalities between these two types of applications blur.
+Each category has its pros and cons, and the functionalities between these two types of applications blur.

 No DBA wants the dreaded 2 a.m. phone call with the other party saying that the database is slow.
-If these third-party tools are configured correctly, hopefully they will have already alerted the DBA, who can respond to the phone call with “I am already working on that.”
+If these third-party tools are configured correctly, hopefully, they will have already alerted the DBA, who can respond to the phone call with “I am already working on that.”

 The purpose of this paper is to address the best tool to identify and help correct the offending slowness issue.
 It will look at the SolarWinds Database Performance Analyzer and compare it to Idera’s SQL Diagnostic Manager and SentryOne’s SQL Sentry (both of these latter tools are categorized as Database Performance Monitors).

 Database Performance Analyzer is based on tying wait types and times to individual query plans, plus all the respective metadata (CPU, I/O, frequency, missing indexes, history, etc.).
 It then allows the analyst to drill down by date and time and/or wait type to resolve performance issues.
 From a technology viewpoint, this product interests me because of its emphasis on identifying the various wait type statistics from a database and their respective metadata and tying them to their respective query plans.
 After all, what is performance analysis if not reducing wait times?